-If our staff suspects that a child is being abused or neglected they will contact the local child welfare agency.
-Everyone has the duty to immediately report to a child welfare agency a suspicion that a child under 16 may be in need of protective services.
+If our staff suspects that a child is being abused or neglected, they will contact the local child welfare agency.
+Everyone has the duty to immediately report to a child welfare agency a suspicion that a child under 16 may need protective services.
 Once a report is made, child protection staff considers the information provided to determine whether an investigation into the matter is necessary.